SubhankarGhosh1233/Python_Excel_Tableau_PowerBi_SQL/Hotel Revenue  With Python and Power BI/README.md

 # Task
-Your manager wants a report to understand the relationship between Average Daily Rate(ADR) for hotels and the Lead Time Before Booking.
-Your manager has wants to make a Power BI Dashboard for the same.
+Our manager wants a report to understand the relationship between Average Daily Rate(ADR) for hotels and the Lead Time Before Booking.
+Our manager wants to make a Power BI Dashboard for the same.
 # REQUIREMENTS
-Your task in this Project is to analyze the data to understand the relationship between Average Daily Rate(ADR) for hotels and the Lead Time Before Booking using Python.
-Then Your have to make a Power BI Dashboard for the same visualization.
+Our task in this Project is to analyze the data to understand the relationship between Average Daily Rate(ADR) for hotels and the Lead Time Before Booking using Python.
+Then we have to make a Power BI Dashboard for the same visualization.
 ## Data Link:-
 Github:-
 https://github.com/SubhankarGhosh1233/Python_Excel_Tableau_PowerBi_SQL/tree/main/Data